 There’s no guarantee of successful stock selection in the markets at home or abroad.
 Brokers who claim they only pick winners are disingenuous at best.

-Research and study of market trends over the last half century have repeatedly shown that it is extremely rare for brokers to accurately predict with regularity the future performance of any given stock or fund.
+Research and study of market trends over the last half-century have repeatedly shown that it is extremely rare for brokers to accurately predict with regularity the future performance of any given stock or fund.

 But investors need not despair.
 There is a solid strategy that’s been proven over and over to build wealth.

 Galveston Wealth has been in business since 2007.
-Over the last decade, despite market fluctuations and global uncertainty, Galveston brokers have demonstrated capacity to build wealth over the long term.
+Over the last decade, despite market fluctuations and global uncertainty, Galveston brokers have demonstrated the capacity to build wealth over the long term.